JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ```
 # Quick start: design a logo

-This section is a quick guide to getting started.
+This page is a quick tutorial to help you get started.
 Install the Luxor.jl package in the usual way:

 ```julia
 julia> ] add Luxor